cj-mills/christianjmills/_posts/2021-3-21-How-to-Flip-an-Image-With-a-Compute-Shader.md

 First, we need to make another copy of the original image so that we can edit it.
 We'll store this copy in a [temporary](https://docs.unity3d.com/ScriptReference/RenderTexture.GetTemporary.html) `RenderTexture` called `rTex` that will get released at the end of the method.

-The steps are basically the same for performing all three flip operations.
-We first allocate an temporary `RenderTexture` called `tempTex` to store the flipped image.
-We then call the `FlipImage` method.
-Next, we copy the flipped image to `rTex` after clearing it current values.
-Finally, we release resources allocated for `tempTex`.
+The steps are basically the same for performing each of the three flip operations.
+We first allocate a temporary `RenderTexture` called `tempTex` to store the flipped image.
+We then call the `FlipImage` method with the appropriate function name.
+Next, we copy the flipped image to `rTex`.
+Finally, we release the resources allocated for `tempTex`.
 The steps for flipping the image across the diagonal axis is slightly different as we can't directly copy a flipped image with different dimensions back to `rTex`.
-Instead, we have to directly assign the currently active `RenderTexture` to `rTex` after clearing its current values.
+Instead, we have to directly assign the currently active `RenderTexture` to `rTex`.

 After we copy `tempTex` back to `rTex` we'll update the `Texture` for the `screen` with the flipped image and adjust the shape of the screen to fit the new dimensions.